sarthak-p/mastermind_project/README.md

 # Mastermind Game

-A Ruby program that asks the user to guess the colors of random pegs built using Ruby v2.5.1 and Bundler v1.16.2.
+Program that asks the user to guess the colors of random pegs built using Ruby v2.5.1 and Bundler v1.16.2.

-## Instructions
-- Open the terminal application and navigate into the project directory.
-- Run the `bundle install`command to install the gems.
-- Run the `bundle exec rspec --color` command to run your tests.
-- Open the **lib** folder and write the code to pass the specs.
-- Run the specs again until everything passes.
-Check the **spec** folder for more information on what each task is requiring.

 ## Play Game
 Run the file `./lib/play_mastermind.rb`